the-turing-way/the-turing-way/project_management/second_newsletter.md

 ## Handbook

 Three chapters are written and ready for your comments!
-Version Control, Reproducibility and Open Research are ready for feedback.
+[Version Control](https://github.com/alan-turing-institute/the-turing-way/blob/master/chapters/version_control.md), [Reproducibility](https://github.com/alan-turing-institute/the-turing-way/blob/master/chapters/reproducibility.md) and [Open Research](https://github.com/alan-turing-institute/the-turing-way/blob/master/chapters/open_research.md) are ready for feedback.
-We're currently working on the chapters on Research Data Management, Reproducible Computing Environments, Testing and Continuous Integration.
+We're currently working on the chapters on Research Data Management, Reproducible Computing Environments, Testing, and Continuous Integration.
 You can follow the progress through the [pull requests on our GitHub repsoitory](https://github.com/alan-turing-institute/the-turing-way/pulls): [#146](https://github.com/alan-turing-institute/the-turing-way/pull/146), [#147](https://github.com/alan-turing-institute/the-turing-way/pull/147) & [#148](https://github.com/alan-turing-institute/the-turing-way/pull/148).
 We're still building up our [contributing guidelines](https://github.com/alan-turing-institute/the-turing-way) to make sure it's easy for you to feed back and add your knowledge to the Turing Way.
 In the meantime, creating an issue on [GitHub](https://github.com/alan-turing-institute/the-turing-way/issues) or pinging us on [our gitter channel](https://gitter.im/alan-turing-institute/the-turing-way) is always a good start!